 Police officers at the municipal and city levels are among the most vital public servants in our communities.
 These law enforcement professionals protect our homes, our property, and our lives, ensuring our safety and well-being, and their importance cannot be overvalued.
-Fortunately, in most parts of the country, the salaries of police officers reflect their value.
-According to 2018 BLS statistics, police officers earned a median salary of $63,380.

 State by State Overview of Typical Salaries for Police Officers